Masaya Takahashi: Big Japan Pro Wrestling (2013–present)

-In 2018, Toshiyuki Sakuda joined Takahashi and Ueki as the third member of the 3rd Generation Chimidoro Brothers.
+In 2018, Toshiyuki Sakuda joined Takahashi and Ueki as the third member of the Third Generation Chimidoro Brothers.
 On July 24, the trio defeated Ryota Hama, Yasufumi Nakanoue and Yoshihisa Uto to win the Yokohama Shopping Street 6-Man Tag Team Championship.
 They lost the titles to Abdullah Kobayashi, Jaki Numazawa and Ryuji Ito on August 4 but regained them the following day.
 In October, they lost and regained the titles on two further occasions before losing the titles on October 19 to Ryota Hama, Takeshi Irei and Yasufumi Nakanoue.
 At Ryōgokutan 2018, on November 11, he defeated Takeda to win his second BJW Deathmatch Heavyweight Championship.
-Six days later, the 3rd Generation Chimidoro Brothers regained the Yokohama Shopping Street 6-Man Tag Team Championship.
+Six days later, the Third Generation Chimidoro Brothers regained the Yokohama Shopping Street 6-Man Tag Team Championship.
 In January 2019, Takahashi defended the BJW Deathmatch Heavyweight Championship on three occasions, defeating Takumi Tsukamoto on January 2, Ryuji Ito on January 14, and Isami Kodaka on January 27.
-On March 10, the 3rd Generation Chimidoro Brothers lost the Yokohama Shopping Street 6-Man Tag Team Championship to Abdullah Kobayashi, Hideki Suzuki & Yoshihisa Uto.
+On March 10, the Third Generation Chimidoro Brothers lost the Yokohama Shopping Street 6-Man Tag Team Championship to Abdullah Kobayashi, Hideki Suzuki and Yoshihisa Uto.
 As Deathmatch Champion, Takahashi elected not to participate in the 2019 Ikkitousen Deathmatch Survivor and instead would enter an All Japan Pro Wrestling tournament for the All Asia Tag Team Championship.
 On March 21, Takahashi and Ueki lost to eventual winners Jake Lee and Koji Iwamoto in the tournament semifinals.
 Back in BJW, Takahashi lost the BJW Deathmatch Heavyweight Championship to Ikkitousen Deathmatch Survivor winner Isami Kodaka on May 5.
-He bounced back with the 3rd Generation Chimidoro Brothers, winning the Yokohama Shopping Street Six Man Tag Team Championship on May 30.
+He bounced back with the Third Generation Chimidoro Brothers, winning the Yokohama Shopping Street 6-Man Tag Team Championship on May 30.
 Over the coming months, they'd lose and regain the titles on a further two occasions, becoming eight-time champions.
 On September 1, Takahashi and Ueki entered the 2019 Saikyo Tag League as part of the Deathmatch Block, winning their first match.
-On September 9, Ueki suffered a leg injury during a match that would keep him out for a calendar year; the 3rd Generation Chimidoro Brothers were forced to vacate the Yokohama Shopping Street Six Man Tag Team Championship and pull out of the Saikyo Tag League.
+On September 9, Ueki suffered a leg injury during a match that would keep him out for a calendar year; the Third Generation Chimidoro Brothers were forced to vacate the Yokohama Shopping Street 6-Man Tag Team Championship and pull out of the Saikyo Tag League.